 Sars International Centre for Marine Molecular Biology (Sars Centre) is situated at the Marineholmen campus together with other research institutes at the University.
 The Sars Centre is partner with European Molecular Biological Laboratory (EMBL) in Heidelberg, Germany and is organized directly under Rector at UiB.– Read more here.

 Postdoctoral Research Fellow position

 There is a vacancy for a 3-year Postdoctoral Research Fellow position at the Sars International Centre for Marine Molecular Biology in the research group of Dr. Timothy Lynagh.
 The position is funded by Sars Centre core funding.
 The Sars Centre belongs to the University of Bergen, and is a partner of the European Molecular Biology Laboratory (EMBL).
 The place of work will be at the Sars Centre.
-The preferred starting time is July 2021.
+The preferred starting time is between September 2021 – January 2022.

 About the project/work tasks:

 Work in the Lynagh group focuses on the evolution, function, and pharmacology of ligand-gated ion channels, receptors that mediate rapid communication between neurons, using molecular phylogenetics, mutagenesis, chemical biology, and electrophysiology.
 We are especially interested in invertebrate ion channels whose function is crucial to the evolution of the nervous system, and from which we can gain valuable biological and pharmacological insights.
 This project will focus on the biophysical characterization of such channels – both native and heterologous – using electrophysiology on whole cells and membrane patches.
 It is expected that the successful applicant also collaborates with other members of the workgroup, including students and postdocs.

 Qualifications and personal qualities: